Arminkhayati/Dijkstra-java-UI-shortest-path/README.md

 # Dijkstra-java-UI-shortest-path
 An implementation of Dijkstra shortest path algorithm by java with somehow an interactive UI using java awt. </br>
-It is one of the projects back then I implemented for my Algorithm Design course in my bachelor's degree program.
+It is one of the projects back then I implemented for my Algorithm Design course in my bachelor's degree program. </br>
+you can watch a sample demo by downloading out.ogv file.